Festival

-Quick Sattvic Recipes for Navratri fasting
+Quick Sattvic Recipes for Navratri Fasting

 Navratri, one of the most sacred festivals in the Hindu calendar, is not just a time of spiritual reflection and devotion to Goddess Durga, but also a period of mindful eating and detoxification.
 Many devotees observe fasting during these nine days, following a Sattvic diet, a clean, light, and balanced way of eating that promotes clarity, calmness, and inner peace.